TheApeMachine/co2ok-plugin-woocommerce/readme.txt

 4. Show off your impact with our widgets!

 == Changelog ==

+= 1.0.6.7
+* Improves A/B result calculation, fixes timeout

+= 1.0.6.6
+* Makes  A/B reporting on settings page conditional

 = 1.0.6.5
 * Adds A/B reporting to settings page